inferno-framework/inferno-framework.github.io/docs/getting-started/repo-layout-and-organization.md

 │   ├── ...
 └── worker.rb
 ```
+- `.github/workflows` - This directory tells github how to build and test Inferno
+  when updates are committed to a GitHub repository.
 - `Dockerfile` - This file controls how the Docker image for your tests is built.
 - `Gemfile` - This file is where you add extra Ruby dependencies.
 - `config` - This folder contains configuration for the database and web